UkoeHB/bevy_simplenet/README.md

     - client id = hash(client key)
     - auth key signs { client id, token expiry }
     - client key signs { auth signature }
 - Use const generics to bake protocol versions into `Server` and `Client` directly, instead of relying on factories (currently blocked by lack of robust compiler support).
-Ultimately this will allow switching to stable rust.
 - Message status tracking for server messages.
 This may require changes to `ezsockets` in order to inject a `MessageSignal` insantiated in the `bevy_simplenet::Server::send()` method.